grauds/clematis.doc/docs/clematis-explained/components.md

 ## Cosmic

-The project also uses function components of React 18, components are of course compatible with Pomodoro.
+The project also uses function components of React 18; components are, of course, compatible with Pomodoro.

 ### Example